Clonidine hydrochloride pharmacokinetics

 By activating these receptors, Clonidine hydrochloride inhibits the release of norepinephrine, leading to a decrease in the activity of the sympathetic nervous system.
 This mechanism of action helps to control hypertension by reducing the overall sympathetic tone in the body.

-See also Clonidine patch effectiveness
+See also Clonidine mental side effects

 Additionally, Clonidine hydrochloride has been shown to modulate the activity of certain neurotransmitters in the central nervous system, such as serotonin, dopamine, and acetylcholine, which may contribute to its therapeutic effects beyond blood pressure control.